QuickBooks Online For Nonprofits: The Complete Guide Plus The 5 Best Nonprofit Integrations

 - Auditions and submissions

 - Awarding grants

-Nonprofits in need of a cloud-based nonprofit software with ample integrations.
+Best for nonprofits in need of cloud-based nonprofit software with ample integrations.

 Kindful is well-suited out to meet the needs of real nonprofit organizations.
 You can accept online donations and recurring donations, create contact groups, enter gifts, and email receipts automatically.
 There is also an unlimited number of customer donation pages, and donors receive their own Kindful login where they can view and manage their pledges and donations.

 - Donation campaigns

 - Scheduled reports

 Best for small to medium-sized churches in need of church-specific nonprofit software.

 There are plenty of nonprofit programs out there that churches could make work, but Breeze wanted to make software specifically created with churches in mind.
 This church management software is ideal for small to medium churches.
 The software is cloud-based, easy to use, and — best of all — it’s affordable.